Vikash-8090-Yadav/Solidity-Pathshala/Level1/Storing Books/Readme.md

 # Storing Books Smart Contract

+This is a smart contract where user can keep records of the books that he reads.
+It will store the details about the book in an array of datatype "Book".
+Whenever the user wants, he can retrieve details about the book using the book's id.

 A basic library kind of system made with Solidity.
 This will store the details of the books when the details like:
 * Book ID